Using the File Vault and SharePoint integration

 The file fault allows you to upload and/or link supporting documents, like research reports or project documentation, to StratNavApp.com.

 You can then attach these to Meeting, Insight or Initiative records on the system.
 You attach more than one file to each Meeting, Insight or Initiative.
-You can also attach a file to more than one Meeting, Insight or Initiative, without having to upload multiple copies.
+You can also attach a file to more than one Meeting, Insight or Initiative, without uploading multiple copies.

 Once you've uploaded or linked a file, you can also make notes about it.